meshmakers/octo-helm-core/README.md

 2) octo-mesh-adapter: Mesh Adapters host mesh pipelines and are installed in the same cluster as the core services, but for each tenant.
 3) octo-mesh-crts: This chart contains all custom resource definitions (CRDs) required by OctoMesh Communication Operator
 4) octo-mesh-communication-operator: This chart contains the OctoMesh Communication Operator, which is responsible for managing adapters on edge clusters.
+5) octo-mesh-office: This chart contains the OctoMesh Office, which is an Excel add-in that allows users to interact with OctoMesh.

 To use the charts, add the repository to your helm configuration: